Michael Davis (juggler): Early life

-Davis was born on August 23, 1953 to James Davis, an English teacher, and Donna Davis, a homemaker.
+Davis was born on August 23, 1953, to James Davis, an English teacher, and Donna Davis, a homemaker.
 He spent his early childhood in San Francisco, California.
 After moving to Susanville, they moved again a few years later to Danville, just outside San Francisco.
 Davis attended Monte Vista High School, graduating in 1971.

 Clown College

 On October 1, 1973, Davis started a six-week course at the Ringling Bros. and Barnum & Bailey Clown College.
 Over 3,500 applicants were whittled down to a group of 38 men and 7 women ranging in age from 17 to 35.
 Upon completion, successful candidates were offered a contract with the circus.
-Davis was chosen to be a Ringling clown based on his distinctive deadpan style.
+Davis was chosen to be a Ringling clown by virtue of his distinctive deadpan style.
 He travelled with the red unit for a year.
-The following year, he signed on with the Gatti Charles Circus.
+The following year he signed on with the Gatti Charles Circus.

 TV to Ford's Theatre

-In 1979, Davis performed on HBO's The Young Comedian's Show, his first major television appearance.
-On March 15, 1981, he performed in the opening (and also closing) night of the Broadway musical, Broadway Follies.
-Although that musical was a flop, he was hired and immediately performed in the Broadway musical, Sugar Babies, for which he was nominated for a Drama Desk Award and won a Theatre World Award for Best Featured Actor in a musical.
-He returned to San Francisco, established himself as a street performer, and performed at charity events, corporate events, schools and night clubs.
+In 1979 Davis performed on HBO's The Young Comedian's Show, his first major television appearance.
+On March 15, 1981, he performed in the opening (and also closing) night of the Broadway musical Broadway Follies.
+Although that musical was a flop, he was hired and immediately performed in the Broadway musical Sugar Babies, for which he was nominated for a Drama Desk Award and won a Theatre World Award for Best Featured Actor in a musical.
+He returned to San Francisco, established himself as a street performer, and performed at charity events, corporate events, schools, and night clubs.

-On October 3, 1981, Davis made his debut performance on Saturday Night Live, introduced by Eddie Murphy.
+On October 3, 1981, Davis made his debut performance on Saturday Night Live, introduced by the cast member Eddie Murphy.
 On May 7, 1983, he performed as Carlo Zambini in his sixth and final performance on Saturday Night Live.
-He was one of the "newscasters" on the NBC summer series The News Is the News in which the members satirized actual news.
-It premiered on June 15, 1983; only four episodes aired due to poor ratings.
+He was one of the "newscasters" on the NBC summer series The News Is the News, in which the members satirized actual news.
+It premiered on June 15, 1983; only four episodes aired because of poor ratings.

 On September 25, 1982, and as part of a TV special called A Festival at Ford's, Davis headlined at Ford's Theatre along with E. G. Marshall, Grace Bumbry, David Copperfield, the Gatlin Brothers, Natalia Makarova, Liza Minnelli, Wayne Newton, Lou Rawls, and Ben Vereen.
-A pair of YouTube videos, which remain highly watched and referenced, show him entertaining President and Mrs. Ronald Reagan sitting between House Speaker Tip O'Neill and Senate Majority Leader Howard Baker.
+A pair of YouTube videos, which remain highly watched and referenced, show him entertaining President and Mrs. Ronald Reagan, who sat between House Speaker Tip O'Neill and Senate Majority Leader Howard Baker.